 Culture testing involves growing mold from samples in a lab to identify specific species and assess their viability.

 How It Works: Samples from air, surfaces, or bulk materials are placed in a growth medium (e.g., agar plates) and incubated.
 Lab technicians identify mold types based on growth patterns.
+If you’ve been exposed to mold, contact our toxic mold attorneys in Los Angeles for immediate help.